 - Designing and building heli-rigs to minimize the drilling footprint in a jungle,

-- Providing mitigations like secondary and tertiary spill prevention and closed-loop systems to protect the Arctic tundra on Sakhalin Island and in Alaska, and
+- Providing mitigations like secondary and tertiary spill prevention and closed-loop systems to protect the Arctic tundra as we did on Sakhalin Island and continue to do in Alaska, and

 - Developing a concept for a rig with a very small footprint that can be moved around its location in South America without touching surrounding trees.